Alizée: 2007–2009: Psychédélices, Tout Alizée and Latin American success

 Coinciding with the new album, a new official website was created, which, despite being announced on 11 September 2007, was kept under wraps until 28 November 2007.
 The album was also promoted via an official artist profile at MySpace.
 Advertising and marketing campaigns for the album began 22 November 2007 with ad campaigns on NRJ Radio, TF1-TV, and the web.

-In March 2008 Alizée visited Mexico for the first time in a short promotional tour.
-On 5 March she was supposed to hold the second-ever public autograph session of her career but it was cancelled due to problems with the store's security.
-Alizée held an improvised press conference to apologise to all her Mexican fans and to explain that it was not her fault.
+In March 2008, Alizée visited Mexico for the first time in a short promotional tour.
+On 5 March, she was supposed to hold the second-ever public autograph session of her career but it was cancelled due to problems with the store's security.
+She held an improvised press conference to apologise to all her Mexican fans and to explain that it was not her fault.
 Sony BMG Mexico also released a statement saying it was not Alizée's fault, that it was the store who had problems with the security, and that they did not expect so many people in attendance; fences had been broken and children were in danger.
 Alizée also promised to make amends by having another autograph session when she returned to the country on the following tour.
 She also stated that her tour would start on 18 May in Moscow, followed by concerts in Mexico and then France.
-She also commented that piracy in music has two sides "one good" and "one bad" saying that sometimes it's good because her music reaches places that she never thought to reach.
-After the success of Alizée's tour in Mexico, and in an attempt to mitigate the damage caused during her first promotional visit, Alizée announced an autograph session with fans on 26 June 2008 in Mexico City, over 300 CDs were signed and the record label executives of Sony BMG Mexico presented a Gold certification for shipments over 50,000 copies of Psychédélices – Mexican Tour Edition.
-A new cover singing in Mexico was Madonna's cover, "La Isla Bonita"; it went on to become Alizée's first top ten on the airplay chart.
+She also commented that piracy in music has two sides, "one good" and "one bad", saying that sometimes it is good because her music reaches places that she never thought to reach.
+After the success of Alizée's tour in Mexico, and in an attempt to mitigate the damage caused during her first promotional visit, Alizée announced an autograph session with fans on 26 June 2008 in Mexico City.
+Over 300 CDs were signed and the record label executives of Sony BMG Mexico presented a Gold certification for shipments over 50,000 copies of Psychédélices – Mexican Tour Edition.
+A new cover singing in Mexico was Madonna's cover "La Isla Bonita"; it went on to become Alizée's first top-ten on the airplay chart.

-Following the success of Alizée En Concert and Psychédélices in Mexico, Alizée's former music label, Universal Music released a compilation album, titled Tout Alizée.
+Following the success of Alizée en concert and Psychédélices in Mexico, Alizée's former music label, Universal Music, released a compilation album titled Tout Alizée.
 The compilation, which is a Mexico-only release, consists of 15 tracks (with 4 remixes) from her first two studio albums.
 It is augmented with a bonus DVD featuring some of her music videos.
-The compilation debuted at No. 62 on the Mexican Top 100 Albums Chart and No. 20 on the Mexican International Top 20 Albums Chart.
+The compilation reached No. 22 on the Mexican Top 100 Albums Chart and No. 3 on the Mexican International Top 20 Albums Chart.